 Do you want to really thrive and the absolutely best leader you can be?
 Stack the odds in your favor with layers of supportive success systems.

 The human body has multiple layers of systems in place to keep the body in peak condition.
 White blood cells protect against microscopic invaders in the blood stream.
-The skin and a healthy biome of beneficial microbes keeps things out.
+The skin and a healthy biome of beneficial microbes keep things out.
 Chemicals in our brain like serotonin (released when we laugh or are happy) send invigorating messages throughout the body and help support all functions.

 The human body does not rely on one singular system for success.
 Inspiring leaders shouldn’t either.